analogdevicesinc/ai8x-training/README.md

 #### CHW (Channels-Height-Width)

 The input layer (and *only* the input layer) can alternatively also use the CHW format (a sequence of channels).
-The highest frequency in this data format is the width or X-axis (W), and the lowest frequency is the channel.
-Assuming an RGB input, all red pixels are followed by all green pixels, followed by all blue pixels.
+The highest frequency in this data format is the width W or X-axis, and the lowest frequency is the channel C. Assuming an RGB input, all red pixels are followed by all green pixels, followed by all blue pixels.

 Example: